ArmonSoh/Active-Directory-Lab/Network_setup/README.md

 # Network Setup

 This section documents the network configuration required for the Active Directory Lab environment.
-The configurations ensure proper communication between virtual machines, enable Remote Desktop access, and set up static IP addresses for key services.
+The configurations ensure proper communication between virtual machines.

 ## Setting Up Network Configuration for VMs